michaelIro/voxTrace/README.md

 voxTrace can be used

-## Licencse
-A short statement by the author, concerning licencing:
+## A short statement by the author, concerning licencing:
 This codes is supposed to be free to use in a way that you can basically use it in any way you want, without any warranty from my side.
 I therefore chose the MIT Licence (see below).
 Nevertheless, before using/redistributing this code in